PowerShell/PSResourceGet/Examples/FindRepositorySearchingExamples.md

         ----        ------- ---------- ----------
         TestModule  1.0.0.0            PSGallery
         ```
-       Should return 'TestModule' from both 'PSGallery'.
+       Should return 'TestModule' from 'PSGallery'.

     * When the package exists in the first repository (PSGallery), but not the second (NuGetGallery) and multiple tags (existing and non-existant) are specified: